Eric Ebron

-Eric Ebron (born April 10, 1993) is an American football tight end who is a free agent.
-He played college football at North Carolina, and was drafted by the Detroit Lions in the first round of the 2014 NFL Draft.
-He has also previously played for the Indianapolis Colts and Pittsburgh Steelers.
+Eric Ebron (born April 10, 1993) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, and was selected by the Detroit Lions in the first round of the 2014 NFL draft.
+He also played for the Indianapolis Colts and Pittsburgh Steelers.

-Early years
+Early life

 Ebron first attended North Providence High School in Rhode Island.
 He played football for the North Providence Jets.
 He later moved to North Carolina, where he attended Ben L. Smith High School in Greensboro.
 He played both tight end and defensive end while at Ben L. Smith High School.
 He had 28 receptions for 682 yards and 10 touchdowns on offense and 68 tackles and 13.5 sacks on defense.

 Considered a three-star recruit by Rivals.com, Ebron was rated as the 21st best tight end prospect of his class.

 College career

 Ebron attended the University of North Carolina from 2011 to 2013.
 As a true freshman in 2011, Ebron played in 10 games, recording 10 receptions for 207 yards and a touchdown.
 As a sophomore in 2012, he started in all 11 games, recording 40 receptions for 625 yards and four touchdowns.
 The receptions and receiving yards were a North Carolina record for tight ends.
 As a junior in 2013, Ebron caught 62 passes for 973 yards and three touchdowns, and was a first-team All-Atlantic Coast Conference (ACC) selection.
 He was also chosen as a finalist for the John Mackey Award, given to the nation's top tight end.

-On November 25, 2013, Ebron announced his intentions to forgo his remaining eligibility and enter the 2014 NFL Draft.
+On November 25, 2013, Ebron announced his intentions to forgo his remaining eligibility and enter the 2014 NFL draft.